PowerDNS/pdns/pdns/dnsdistdist/docs/reference/tuning.rst

   .. deprecated:: 1.6.0

   Whether the incoming TCP connections should be put into a single queue instead of using per-thread queues.
 Defaults to false.
 That option was useful before 1.4.0 when a single TCP connection could block a TCP worker thread, but should not be used in recent versions where the per-thread queues model avoids waking up all idle workers when a new connection arrives.
+This option will be removed in 1.7.0.

   :param bool val: